VIDEOS OF OUR WORK

 The videos below demonstrate the scope of our artistic vision and why we consider our works Black Swan Events.

-Excerpts form The Prepared Table: A Feast of Foods, Live Performance and Stories from Iraq, Afghanistan and the F.O.B.
+Excerpts from THE PREPARED TABLE: A Feast of Foods, Live Performance and Stories from Iraq, Afghanistan and the F.O.B.
 (Forward Operating Base of the U.S. Military).

-THE PREPARED TABLE was presented on November 11, 2015 as an alternative Veterans Day event at the Bellevue Club.
-It premiered one day before the terrorist attacks in Paris.
+THE PREPARED TABLE was presented on November 11, 2015 as an alternative Veterans Day event at the Bellevue Club in Oakland, California.
+It premiered four days after the terrorist attacks in Paris on Charlie Hebdo and the Hypercacher kosher market.
 Looking back, it feels that in some small way we were able to create an island of sanity in a world gone made—a least for a few moments.
 As imperfect as it is, the San Francisco Bay Area is a safe harbor for all of our multicultural identities, including the Iraqis, Afghans and military veterans who so generously agreed to be interviewed, and who were present at The Prepared Table.

 And there were a lot of multicultural identities among our performers—from a Palestinian-American singer to a Japanese/Filipina dancer to an Israeli-American pianist.
 It’s what makes our part of the world a living, breathing answer to all the xenophobia that infects so much of this country and the rest of the world.